Child Behavior Internship Opportunities in Chicago

 • Interns at Tuesday’s Child will work with supervisors, classroom teachers, and clinical staff to learn child behavioral intervention, therapeutic strategies, and developmental screening.
 Reporting to the Children’s Program Supervisor, they will receive 1:1 supervision and gain experience in Applied Behavior Analysis and child development.

 Undergraduate internships are ideal for those pursuing degrees in psychology, social services, child development, early childhood education, special education, child life, clinical psychology, Applied Behavior Analysis, or related fields.
-During the school year, interns participate in Saturday behavior intervention groups and additional programming 1-2 days a week.
-Summer interns work 4 days per week mid-June to mid-August.

 How to Apply

 We recommend applying sooner rather than later as availability is limited.
-If you have questions about our internship programs, contact managing director Emily Winsor.
+If you have questions about our internship programs, contact Managing Director, Emily Winsor.

 • “Child development and behavioral intervention were not topics that I was clinically familiar with prior to starting this internship.
 As time has gone on, and with immense support from the entire TC staff, I feel confident in my abilities in my placement.
 I am thankful for the suggestions and feedback I have received.
 I feel that I can ask questions and receive extremely thoughtful responses from all the staff.
 I have slowly started to feel that I am picking up a clinical lens and starting to notice patterns and behaviors I was not aware of before.”